 Overall, law schools understand that the LSAT is a difficult and lengthy assessment that can be overwhelming due to its uniqueness.
 As a rule, law schools are accepting applicants that take the assessment more than once, and look for an improvement of scores after each session.

 An applicant with extreme fluctuation of scores may be harder to read than one with consistently increasing scores.
-Another aspect to consider is that the writing section of the LSAT almost carries the most weight, despite the fact that it isn’t scored at all.
+Another aspect to consider is that the writing section of the LSAT carries weight, despite the fact that it isn’t scored at all.

-Law schools will see the Persuasive Writing along with a student’s score report, and utilize the writing as a determining factor when comparing two students, when looking at multiple scores over time, and when trying to get the full picture of the applicant.
+Law schools will see the writing along with a student’s score report, and utilize the writing as a determining factor when comparing two students, when looking at multiple scores over time, and when trying to get the full picture of the applicant.

 Ok, now suppose that you had a total meltdown during your exam.
 You froze.
 You weren’t adequately prepared.
 You might have even had pre-celebratory indulgences the night before and you had a screaming headache during the exam.